ably/ably-go/CONTRIBUTING.md

 3. add your fork as a remote: `git remote add fork git@github.com:your-username/ably-go`
 4. create your feature branch: `git checkout -b my-new-feature`
 5. commit your changes (`git commit -am 'Add some feature'`)
-6. ensure you have added suitable tests and the test suite is passing for both JSON and MessagePack protocols (see [workflow](.github/workflows/check.yml) for the test commands executed in the CI environment).
+6. ensure you have added suitable tests and the test suite is passing for both JSON and MessagePack protocols (see the Running Tests section below for more details about tests including the commands to run them).
 7. push to the branch: `git push fork my-new-feature`
 8. create a new Pull Request.